Accessibility Strategy for Cheam High School:

 · Removal of lockers from crowded corridor

 · Special arrangements for individual students eg timetabling lessons on ground floor; support to move round the site etc

 · Planning for students with particular needs joining us as part of Year 7 in September

 · Further development of interventions for literacy, numeracy, speech and language:

-· Use of technology to track different behaviours, concerns and interventions allowing better focusing of needs (CPOMS for SEN and IRIS for behaviour)
+· Use of technology to track different behaviours, concerns and interventions allowing better focusing of needs (Provision Maps for SEN, CPOMS for Safeguarding and IRIS for behaviour)

 Useful Policies include: